mvysny/vaadin-on-kotlin/vok-security/README.md

 ## VoK-Security Simple

-The VoK-Security API does not provide much functionality out-of-the-box and it may be hard to use it properly.
-That's why VoK-Security provides a simple password-based auth with all of the best practices:
+VoK-Security provides a simple password-based auth with all of the best practices:

 * A login dialog is provided, to ask the user for the user name/password
 * The username/password is checked against a SQL database.
 The passwords are stored